flutter/news_toolkit/docs/docs/overview.md

 :::caution

 Before you can run your generated app, you must configure Firebase.
-Please follow the instructions specified on the [Firebase setup](/project_configuration/firebase) section.
+Please follow the instructions specified in the [Firebase setup](/project_configuration/firebase) section.

 :::